Elias2660/Calc-Prep-Stuff/03Test.md

 1. With $f(x) = x^3$, Write an equation of a tangent line at $x = 0$.

 **XXIIV - Product and Quotient roles + Trig Derivatives**
-1. Give the Product and Quotient Rules
+1. Give the Product and Quotient Rules.
 2. What are the rules for horizontal and vertical tangent lines, in regards to the derivative curve?
 3. Write out the trig derivatives(sin x, cos x, tan x).
 4. Find the derivative of $f(x) = \frac{(2x + 1)(x-1)}{x+3}$.